ibm-cloud-docs/cognos-dashboard-embedded/index.md

 # Overview of {{site.data.keyword.dynamdashbemb_short}}

-{{site.data.keyword.dynamdashbemb_full}} provides developers the ability to embed an interactive dashboard with visualizations into their offering.
+{{site.data.keyword.dynamdashbemb_full}} provides developers the ability to embed a visualization platform directly into their application.

 ![dashboard_intro](dashboard_intro.jpg "Screenshot of a dashboard")